HEFTIEProject/heftie-textbook/README.md

 <img src="book/images/heftie_logo.svg" alt="HEFTIE logo" width="100"/>

-A digital textbook for working with huge 3D imaging datasets

-> [!WARNING]
-> This book is still a work in progress - it might not make complete sense yet!
-> Feedback is very welcome, by [opening an issue](https://github.com/HEFTIEProject/heftie-textbook/issues/new) on our GitHub issue tracker.
+A digital textbook for working with huge 3D imaging datasets Feedback is very welcome, by [opening an issue](https://github.com/HEFTIEProject/heftie-textbook/issues/new) on our GitHub issue tracker.

 ## Contributing